 If you are an engineer, explain your research and how it can impact the world.

-If you are a psychologist explain how you understand the complicated human psyche and how you want to use this knowledge to achieve the ideal relationship.
+If you are a psychologist explain how you understand the complicated human psyche and how you want to use this knowledge to better the human condition.

 Whatever you are, there is definitely an interesting journey you have been part of and I am sure that you are looking forward to a bright future.
 Just act like it.